Aajad2002/Simplotel-web/README.md

 - Confirm that the webpage functions as intended on diverse devices and screen sizes.
 - Validate your HTML and CSS to guarantee code quality and adherence to web standards.

-<h3>This is an individual project that I completed as a solo web developer within a timeframe of 2 days.</h3>

 <h2 align="center">Contribution Guidelines</h2>